rthuffman/WFGY/ProblemMap/Twin_Atlas/README.md

 Inverse Atlas is not a style layer.
 It is a governance layer.

-## ⚙️ Why WFGY 4.0 Needs Both Atlas Lines
+## ⚙️ Why Both Atlas Lines Matter

 A reasoning system can fail in at least two different ways.

 First, it can look in the wrong structural region.
 Second, it can speak too strongly before lawful support exists.

 These are not the same failure.

 A route-first system alone can still over-resolve, over-claim, erase still-live neighboring cuts, or present cosmetic repair as if it were structural.
 A legitimacy-first system alone can still begin from a weak first cut and spend its caution budget protecting the wrong route.

 Twin Atlas exists because both failures matter at the same time.

-## 🌉 Why Bridge Had To Be Invented
+## 🌉 Why Bridge Had To Exist

 Forward Atlas and Inverse Atlas are not two copies of the same idea.
 One improves where the system looks.
 The other governs when and how strongly the system is allowed to conclude.

 But those two powers cannot simply be placed side by side and assumed to work.

-Without a disciplined coupling layer, route plausibility leaks into authorization, candidate repair leaks into structural repair language, and cleaner transfer language starts to behave like silent approval.
+Without a disciplined coupling layer:

+- route plausibility leaks into authorization
+- candidate repair leaks into structural repair language
+- cleaner transfer language starts to behave like silent approval

 Bridge exists to stop that leak while still allowing operational handoff.